 Layers are also useful for manipulating multiple objects within the layer.
 Such as changing colors and moving objects.
-For example, you want to change all text colors to red, simply click the circle next to the layer to select all, and change colors or move around the whole layer.
+For example, if you want to change all text colors to red, simply click the circle next to the layer to select all, and change colors or move around the whole layer.

 Why Should I Lock a Layer

-It’s important to use layers when you are working on drawings and illustrations to separate your stroke and fill colors for easy edit.
+It’s important to use layers when you are working on drawings and illustrations to separate your stroke and fill colors for easy editing.
 And you should definitely lock the layers that you don’t want to modify.

 Imagine, you want to erase the excess stroke on the edge, but instead, you erase the filled area as well.
 Sad.

 Lock the layer when you don’t want to move while moving around the others.
 If you want to delete everything except for one, lock that layer, select all and delete.
 It’s faster than deleting one by one.
 See? it’s time-saving.